Last Updated on January 3, 2022

 “Why can’t I eat sushi if I’m pregnant?”

 I get this question a lot.

 The truth is, pregnant women CAN eat sushi, but certain types are safer than others.

 The word ‘sushi’ actually refers to the rice, rather than a filling or topping, so saying “sushi is unsafe” is a bit misleading.
 It’s just that some of the toppings and fillings are better and less risky than others when you’re pregnant.

-Raw fish and seafood carries a few risks for pregnant women.
+Raw or undercooked seafood and fish carry a few risks for pregnant women.
 These are:

 Listeria Monocytogenes and other Bacteria